Location InfoSaba, CaribbeanDescription

 Sustainable Development Goals

-Each Challenge delivers one or more reports.
-Read here all detailed information on the PAR methodology and outcomes of this Challenge.
+Each action research performed by 7Senses delivers one or more reports or other written material.
+Read here all detailed information on the PAR methodology and outcomes of this action research.